SimonCropp/Argon/docs/Linq/JObjectProperties.md

 # Using JObject.Properties

-This sample gets an object's `Argon.Linq.JProperty` collection using `Argon.Linq.JObject.Properties`.
+This sample gets an object's `Argon.JProperty` collection using `Argon.JObject.Properties`.

 <!-- snippet: JObjectProperties -->
 <a id='snippet-jobjectproperties'></a>